 - Anchors Away: Giganscudo Duro's "Seize Anchors"

-- Broad Strokes: In Divine Wars, Tasuku's already a pilot in the Octo Squad during the Antarctic attack.
+- Broad Strokes: In Divine Wars, Tasuku's already a pilot in the Octo Squad during the "Antarctic Incident".
 He also uses the Giganscudo much later than he does in the games, acquiring the mecha during the final showdown with the United Colony Corps.
 Unfortunately, like the games, his first sortie in the Gigan results in a close encounter with the business end of Sanger's BFS that sidelines him for a while.
-In an interesting twist of fate, Tasuku's the one who deals the death blow to Tempest Hawker in the Valsion Custom during the Divine Crusaders' Last Stand in Geneva, Switzerland.
+In an interesting twist of fate, Tasuku's the one who deals the death blow to Tempest Hawker in the "Valsion Custom" during the Divine Crusaders' Last Stand in Geneva, Switzerland.

 - Chest Blaster: Giganscudo's "Wide Blaster"

 - Huge Guy, Tiny Girl: Mecha-wise, the Giganscudo is a whopping 70.3 meters tall and weighs a little over 450 metric tons (487, once upgraded to the Giganscudo Duro).
 By contrast, Leona's Guarlion Custom's only 19 meters tall and her Siegerlion's about 21 meters tall, both weighing in at around 30-31 metric tons.